Explorerhpx/Course-Project_Natural-Language-Processing/Project3-Chinese Event Extraction/README.md

 * This task is separated as two subtasks:
     * Trigger labeling: identify the trigger word in the sentence, and classify it to 8 types
     * Argument	labeling: identify all the arguments in the sentence, and classify them to 35 types
+* Students are required to use both HMM and CRF models for this task.
+* You can use any toolkit (but not python package) for their implementation
-* The Dataset comes from the *financial news*, which is available at the course [website](http://www.sdspeople.fudan.edu.cn/zywei/DATA130006/index.html)
+* The Dataset is available at the course [website](http://www.sdspeople.fudan.edu.cn/zywei/DATA130006/index.html)
 * All codes related to HMM need to be implemented by student him/herself without reffering to any other package or existing codes

 ## Remork